pratik0197/Ticket-Booking/README.md

 # Ticket-Booking
-A ticket booking Application for the DBMS project using DS-ALGO, MYSQL as datbase.
+A ticket booking Application for the DBMS project using DS-ALGO, MYSQL as database.